How to Choose an MCP App Framework in 2026 (April 2026)

 MCP App testing is different from regular web testing.
 Your UI depends on tool invocation data, display mode state, and host context that don’t exist in a normal browser environment.

-• Unit testing with a framework like Vitest that can render components with mock host context
+- Unit testing with Vitest that renders components with mock host context

-• End-to-end testing with Playwright that runs against the local simulator
+- End-to-end testing with Playwright that runs against the local inspector

-• CI compatibility so tests run in headless mode on every push
+- CI/CD compatibility so all tests run in headless mode on every push

 sunpeak includes all of this.
 A simulation file looks like this: